antonlegoo/ExportArtboards/README.md

 A script for Adobe Illustrator that automates exporting all artboards to files within a document.

-See `export-artboards-example.ai` for example usage.
+See [example/export-artboards-example.ai](example/export-artboards-example.ai) for example usage.